Skip to main content

 • The correct license must be installed for your ONTAP version.

-• The volume must be less than 100% full.
+• Volumes must be less than 100% full.

-• Beginning with ONTAP 9.13.1, it's recommended you enable multi-admin verification (MAV) so that two or more authenticated user admins are required for anti-ransomware operations.
+• Beginning with ONTAP 9.13.1, it's recommended that you enable multi-admin verification (MAV) so that two or more authenticated user admins are required for anti-ransomware operations.
 Learn more.

 Steps